vercel/next.js/docs/api-reference/next/image.md

 A string which provides information about how wide the image will be at different breakpoints.
 Defaults to `100vw`--the full width of the screen.

-The sizes property is very important for performance when using `layout="responsive"` or `layout="fill"` with images that will take up less than the full viewport width.
+`sizes` is important for performance when using `layout="responsive"` or `layout="fill"` with images that take up less than the full viewport width.

 For a simple example, if you are using `layout="fill"`, and you know the image will always be less than half the width of the viewport, include the `sizes="50vw"` property.
 Failing to do so will result in the image being erroneously sent at twice the necessary resolution.